A New Focus for Learning:

 - Strictly adhere to the presentation and discussion guidelines for the symposium.

-- Expand the initial proposal into a paper suitable for discussion and submitting it to the symposium chairs by June 1, 2017.
-Failure to provide the formal paper by June 1, 2017, may result in the acceptance of the proposal to be rescinded.
+- Building the initial proposal and submitting a 3500 word version of the paper suitable for discussion to the symposium leaders by June 1, 2018.
+Failure to provide the formal paper by June 1, 2018 may result in rescinding acceptance.

-- Commit to reading the submissions from the other presenters prior to attending the symposium.
-Attendees with be given access to all of the presenters’ papers after June 1, 2017.
+- Commit to reading all papers from the other presenters prior to attending the symposium.
+Attendees with be given access to all of the presenters’ papers shortly after June 1, 2018.

-- Attend the full symposium (including all sessions and workshops) and actively participate in all collaborative and/or group activities.
+- Attend the full symposium and actively participate in all collaborative & group activities.